Current page

 • PSA testing is a simple, safe blood test - not painful or dangerous

-• Early-stage prostate cancer often shows no symptoms, making screening crucial
+• Early-stage prostate cancer often shows no symptoms, which is why screening is critical

-• An elevated PSA doesn't always mean cancer - further evaluation is needed
+• An elevated PSA does not always mean cancer - it warrants further evaluation, not panic

-• Healthy lifestyle helps but cannot replace regular screening
+• A healthy lifestyle helps reduce risk but does not replace regular screening

 This article is for men who are confused about prostate cancer screening, have heard myths about PSA testing, or want to make informed decisions about when and how to get screened.
-It's also for family members who want to support their loved ones in taking proactive steps toward prostate health.
+It is also for family members supporting their loved ones in taking proactive steps toward prostate health.

 Click on a card below to know more